The Rich Khan Badma: Mongolia

 Professor Charles R. Bawden provided the summary of a Mongolian variant he titled In the King's Absence.
 In this tale, a king with three queens goes on a journey.
 Each of the three queens promise a grand feat when he returns: the first to create a seamless pair of boots, the second to sew a shirt with a louse skin, and the third to give birth to a son "with breast of gold and buttocks of silver".
 Each of them accomplishes what they promised, but the boy's birth wakens feeling of envy in the other two.
 Tricking the third queen, the two envious ones give the baby for a cow to eat.
 The king returns and, seeing that no son was born, blinds the third queen, cuts off her hand, breaks a leg and exiles her with the cow.
 The cow gives birth to the boy.
 The two queens feign illness and want the liver of a boy with golden breast and silver buttocks.
 At the end of the tale, the boy and the queen tell the whole story to the king.

 Professor B. Rintchen collected an epic titled Khan Tschingis from a local Mongol bard named Onoltu.
 Rintchen published this epic in his book of Khalka Mongol texts.
 He noticed in his analysis that its "central theme" was The Calumniated Wife: in the story, the queen promises to give birth to a boy "with breast of gold and buttocks of silver" (altan čegejǐtei mōnggün bōgsetei).

-Another tale was collected by professor Yasuhiro Yamakoshi from a Mrs. Dogarmaa, in Hulunbuir, in 2005.
-In this tale, in the Shinekhen Buryat language, A Boy with a Golden Breast and Silver Buttocks, before a king goes to war, he asks his three wives what they will do for him when he returns.
+Another tale was collected by professor Yasuhiro Yamakoshi from an informant named Mrs. Dogarmaa, in Hulunbuir, in 2005.
+In this tale, in the Shinekhen Buryat language, and translated as A Boy with a Golden Breast and Silver Buttocks, before a king goes to war, he asks his three wives what they will do for him when he returns.
 The third answers she will give birth to a boy with golden breast and silver buttocks.
 Just before their husband returns, the other two wives hide the fabled boy to shame the third queen.
 The king returns and, since he does not see his promised son, banishes the third queen.
 Later, he discovers that his son was hidden under the sill, and makes peace with the third wife.